nephia/Nephia-Setup-Plugin-Assets-Bootstrap/README.md

 # DESCRIPTION

-Nephia::Setup::Plugin::Assets::Bootstrap is downloader for Nephia::Setup that is downloads twitter-bootstrap.
+Nephia::Setup::Plugin::Assets::Bootstrap is setup task for Nephia::Setup that deploys twitter-bootstrap into your application.

 # LICENSE